pond/dnd/party_riglan/journals/campaign_6/Riglan: Part 3.1.md

 Riglan has to make the call.
 "You probably have to close it behind us."

 Klaus offers to let us speak to the three students.
 We wait in the library since they're in class.
-No Shadow Fell books - not student-friendly!
+No Shaowfell books - not student-friendly!
 It's a good college.
 A good *building*.
 It's comfortable; not flash.
 Riglan's very proud of Temo and Nethza.

 Lomas, Manny (short for Manuella) and Cody arrive, looking somewhat sheepish.
 They come up to the 2nd floor, where we'd ended up.